Systemx-ai/Pilot-X/self driving/controls/control/control.md

   - Inputs:- Camera images , desired set points.
 A way to do that is either by Model Predictive control or by fine tuning the closed loop feedback system at each timestep.
   - Ouputs:- optimize and steer to the desired point.
 Use a PI or a PID controller.
 You can also use an LQR as a backup.
 The output is the desired steering angle, lookahead distance, optimum trajectory.

   For long control -> input driver state, output -> gas, brakes, throttle.
-Understanding the kinematics.
+Kinematics

 Path planning idea: